USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 [efficiencies_tab_of_view_control_measure_window]: images/Efficiencies_Tab_of_View_Control_Measure_Window.png
 **Figure 3-10.
 Control Measure Efficiencies Tab**

-The `Row Limit` and `Row Filter` fields are helpful when there are hundreds or thousands of efficiency records (e.g., some data may be county specific and available for multiple pollutants).
+The `Row Limit` and `Row Filter` fields are helpful when there are hundreds of efficiency records (e.g., some data may be county specific and available for multiple pollutants).
 The `Row Limit` is the maximum number of records that will be displayed on the page.
 For example, if there were thousands of records, it could take a long time to transfer all of those data from the server, so by default only 100 records will be transferred if the Row Limit is set to 100.

-**Step 2-5: Apply a Row Filter to Control Measure Efficiencies.** To apply a `Row Filter` to the control efficiencies, enter `Pollutant='PM10'` into the text field and then click `Apply` to display only the record for PM10.
+**Step 2-5: Apply a Row Filter to Control Measure Efficiencies.** To apply a `Row Filter` to the control efficiencies, enter `Pollutant='PM10-PRI'` into the text field and then click `Apply` to display only the record for PM10-PRI.
 The `Row Filter` follows the syntax of a Structured Query Language (SQL) 'WHERE' clause.
 Note that the filter may not seem necessary in this particular example that only has a few records, but if this measure had entries for every county and pollutant, as do some mobile measures, then the filter is useful for limiting the number records displayed.
 If desired, you may try some other filters with this measure, such as:

 ```
 Pollutant like 'PM%'
-Pollutant='PM10'
+Pollutant='PM10-PRI'
 Control Efficiency > 95
 ```

 Here are some examples of other types of filters that illustrate other aspects of the syntax, although they may not all be applicable to this particular measure:

 ```
-Pollutant <> 'PM10'
+Pollutant <> 'PM10-PRI'
 Locale LIKE '37%'
-Pollutant IN ('EXH__CO', 'EXH__VOC', 'EXH__PM10')
+Pollutant IN ('EXH__CO', 'EXH__VOC', 'EXH__PM10-PRI')
 ```

-**Step 2-6: View an Efficiency Record in a Separate Window.** To see the data for an efficiency record in a separate window, check the checkbox in the **Select** row for the PM2_5 efficiency record, and click `View`.
+**Step 2-6: View an Efficiency Record in a Separate Window.** To see the data for an efficiency record in a separate window, check the checkbox in the **Select** row for the PM25-PRI efficiency record, and click `View`.
 A View Efficiency Record window will appear ([Figure 3-11](#view_efficiency_record_window)).
 The fields of the efficiency record are shown in [Table 3-3](#control_measure_efficiency_record_table).

 Notice that most of the fields in [Figure 3-11](#view_efficiency_record_window) are set using text fields.
 The `Ref Yr Cost Per Ton Reduced` is shown with a label because this value is automatically computed for the reference year (currently 2013) according to the cost year and the specified C`ost Per Ton Reduced`.
-Note that the cost per ton reduced should take into account the specified rule effectiveness and rule penetration, which 'dilute' the effectiveness of the control measure, but are not taken into account when the `Ref Yr Cost Per Ton Reduced` is computed.
+Note that the cost per ton reduced should take into account the specified rule effectiveness and rule penetration, which can 'dilute' the effectiveness of the control measure, but are not taken into account when the `Ref Yr Cost Per Ton Reduced` is computed.
 Other fields that are labels are `Last Modified By` and `Last Modified Time`.
 These fields are automatically updated and tracked by CoST when someone edits the efficiency record, although editing is done from the Edit Efficiency Record window instead of the View Efficiency Record window.

 *Note: The efficiency records must be unique according to the contents of the following fields:* Pollutant, Locale, Effective Date, Minimum Emissions, Maximum Emissions, and Existing Measure Abbreviation.
 This means that two records cannot have the same values for all of these fields.